 She saw the world as wild as it was in the first of the ages.
-There, beyond the mountains, were the lands of the Sky Gods, and she saw Kabunian till the lands and planted seeds that would grow into fine trees.
-In the skies loomed dark clouds and the roar of a mighty boar shook the earth beneath her feet.
-Lightning flashed and thunder resounded!
+There, beyond the mountains, were the lands of the Sky Gods, and she saw Kabunian till the land and plant seeds that would grow into fine trees.
+In the skies loomed dark clouds, and the roar of a mighty boar shook the earth beneath her feet.
+Lightning flashed, and thunder echoed!
 Kidul, the god of thunder, greeted her music with his own.
 From the seas beyond the mountains came the howl of the tides.
 Limat, the god of the sea, sent his waves to beat upon the rocky shoreline, and the sound became of magnificent drumming.

 He looked back upon his children and smiled.
 Here in the sky that seemed eternal, on his heaven that overlooked the world, he was lord and father and caretaker.
-He was Kabunian and only a few were left who truly knew and worshipped him.
+He was Kabunian, and only a handful was left who truly knew and worshipped him.
 He remembered the olden day – ancient days of splendor – when mankind respected the land and magic flowed freely.
-He remembered well his deeds, the heroes and the gods who looked upon him, worshipped him and found inspiration from him.
+He remembered well his deeds, and the heroes, with the other gods who looked upon him with praise.
+He inspired them all!
 He remembered their pains and deaths, and he recalled his own cries as he mourned for them.
-He remembered the ages wane, when the beasts of old, born of magic and olden lore, slowly disappeared and the world suddenly changed.
-The world that he knew darkened and disappeared.
+He remembered the ages wane when the beasts of old, born of magic and olden lore, slowly disappeared and the world suddenly changed.

 He wept.
 Such was the way of time.
-Such was the power that not even gods could stop and change the days, and reverence for him dwindled until only a handful were left.
+Such was the power that not even gods could stop and change the days, and reverence for him dwindled to a handful.
 But he was still Kabunian, father of all, and his name still had power.
-The mountains thundered in his wake and there were still the Igorot who looked up to him even though time had changed most of them.
+The mountains thundered in his wake.
+There was the Igorot, his children, who looked up to him even though time had changed most of them.
 The music pulled him back.
 The music invigorated him.
-She was Bontoc and he was proud that she remembered.
+She was Bontoc, and he was proud that she now remembers.

 He missed his sons.
 He missed his wife.
 Yet, not even all the power in the world could stop change, and time was the master of change.
-He missed Cayapon who she left because he had to go back to the heavens and fulfill his duties.
-Somewhere in his heart through, he wished he had not done so and remained with her forever.
-But such things could never be changed for not even gods had the power to do so.
-They were gone forever and all he could do was remember.
+He missed Cayapon, who she left because he had to go back to the heavens and fulfill his duties.
+Somewhere in his heart, though, he wished he had not done so and remained with her forever.
+But such things could never be, for not even gods had the power to change one’s destiny.
+They were gone forever, and all he could do was remember.
 Yet, even though his wife and his sons were no longer in the world of the living, he had found his great descendant, and she had magic more potent than the likes of any god has ever seen.
 She could bring back the olden times and made every god remember who they were.
 She could call forth the ancestor spirits and make them remember, make them dance and sway and sing like they had done so when they lived.
-Her music had the power to bring all of the tribes together and bring joy amid a time of uncertainty.
-She knows this now.
+Her music had the power to bring all of the tribes together.
+She brought joy amid a time of uncertainty.
 He hopes that she would return to her lands and spread her music to the Cordilleras.

 Sweet, sorrowful past, will you ever return to me?
-Such are the longings of gods that not even with all our power we can never return the glory of the past.
-I hear the music and it reminds me of what I have lost!
+Such are the longings of gods, that, not even with all our power, we can never return to our glorious past.
+I hear the music, and it reminds me of what I have lost!
 Should I be made to suffer more?
 Gone are the heroes, the listener of tales – the wisdom of men that ruled the world!
-Yet, my descendant brings hope in her music – may this Cañao bring her back to her people.
+Yet, my descendant brings hope in her music – may this Cañao light her way back to her people.

-I see who you are daughter.
-I feel your sorrow.
-I feel your anger to the world around you.
+I see who you are, daughter.
+I feel your sorrow, and I have felt your anger at the world around you.
 I know why you left.
 It was my fault.
-I have not been a good father to you and a loving husband to your mother, but now, in this afterlife, I have seen the error of my ways.
+I have not been a good father to you and a loving husband to your mother.
+But now, in this afterlife, I have seen the error of my ways.
 They have permitted me to see you.
-That at least is good.
-Your music has called me, made me remember who I was – who I am to you – my daughter, my love.
+That, at least, is good.
+Your music has called me beyond the veil that divides the world, made me remember who I was – who I am to you – my daughter, my love.
 Forgive me.
 Go home to your mother.

 She listened to her own music.
 She saw only darkness.
 She listened to her voice as she said, “I’m not angry anymore.”

 Then there was silence.
 The gangsa stopped.
 So did the libbit and solibao, the kulitong and the pateteg too.
 The ancestor spirits stood motionless.
 The gods grew silent.
-All that was heard was the sound of the diwdiw-as and sound of one heart beating.
+All that was heard was the sound of the diwdiw-as and the sound of one heart beating.
 Foran saw with eyes opened the life she could have had and the mistakes that she had made.
-She saw the heritage of her people, the people of the mountains who molded their lives with their surroundings – a rich culture clouded by modern sensibilities.
-She realized that she should have cultivated the traditions of her people, taught the modern world of who her people were and what they meant to the mountains of the Cordilleras.
+She saw the heritage of her people, the people of the mountains who molded values with their surroundings – a rich culture clouded by modern sensibilities.
+She realized that she should have cultivated the traditions of her people, explained to this world who her people were, and what they meant to the mountains of the Cordilleras.
 She should have made the world listen instead of listening to the world.

-The diwdiw-as fell to the floor as tears fell down her face.
+The diwdiw-as fell to the floor as tears rolled down her face.
 She felt a warm embrace.
 It was something that she had not felt for a long time.
-“I’m sorry, ama.”
+“I’m sorry, ama (father).”

-Her father smiled before he disappeared into mist.
+Her father smiled before he disappeared into the mist.
 The cañao was finished, the ritual complete.
-One by one the ancestor spirits walked away into shadow.
+One by one, the ancestor spirits walked away into shadow.
 The gods bowed and left her alone.
 All but one remained.

-You forgave and you have been forgiven, such as the world makes mistakes so will it also learn from its mistakes.
+You forgave, and you have been forgiven, such as the world makes mistakes, so will it also learn from its mistakes.
 You have learned much from this encounter, daughter, and so too have we learned.
 You have taught us with your music that traditions must not be forgotten.
-You have taught us that even gods dare to hope.
+You have taught us that even gods dared to hope.
 Your music is magic.
 Your music is power.
-Now that you have learned, you will know what to do.
+Now that you have learned, you will know what to do next.

-The orange tinge of an early dawn took prominence over the dark blue hue of the early morning.
-She awakened from a dreamlike trance to see many figures slowly disappear before her blurry sight.
+The orange tinge of the early dawn took prominence over the dark blue of yesternight.
+She awakened from the dreamlike trance to see many figures slowly disappear before her blurry sight.
 All was gone except for one.

 “You have done well, Foran Á-ew of the Bontoc.
-You are my descendant and the magic of gods flow through you.
-Use it well and use it wisely, for your music will not only influence us gods and spirits, but also with the rest of the world.
-Go back to your home – to your people – and spread your culture though your music.
+You are my descendant after all, and I am glad that I have found you.
+I am satisfied now.
+The magic of gods flows through you.
+Use it well and use it wisely, for your music will influence the rest of the world.
+Go back to your home – to your people – and spread your culture through your music.
 I demand this of you.”

-Foran felt the god’s voice from within.
-For the first time since they met she was humbled, and instead of fear she knew respect that she returned quite eloquently with a bow.
-The old Foran died and the ancestor spirits took her away.
-What stood there was the new Foran who had a clear view of the path that she should follow.
+Foran felt the voice of Lumawig from within.
+For the first time since they met, she was humbled, and instead of fear, she knew now how to respect that she returned quite eloquently with a bow.
+The old Foran died, and the ancestor spirits took her away.
+What stood there was the new Foran, who had a clear view of the path that she would follow.

 Slowly Lumawig turned from Foran and melted into the white mist that ate up their world.
-With renewed vigor she nodded.
-She straightened herself in the middle of her shoddy tenement room, held her diwdiw-as like it was her heart, and she whispered to herself, “Ina, I’m coming home.”
+With renewed vigor, she nodded.
+She straightened herself in the middle of her shoddy tenement room, held her diwdiw-as like it was her heart, and she whispered to herself, “Ina (mother), I’m coming home.”
 She wiped the tears from her face and smiled.

-I will play you one more tune, my old life – my pitiful room that which held a life that I have learned from.
-I play you one more before I go, because no matter how ragged and unsightly you are, you became my home, at least for a while.
-I will leave all my sorrows with you, all my grief, for I don’t need them anymore, and maybe one day, if I return and if you are still standing, we can see each other again and remember.
+I will play you one more tune, to you, my old life – to my pitiful room that held my old life from which I have learned a great deal.
+I will play to you one more tune before I go because no matter how ragged and unsightly you are, you became my home, at least for a while.
+I will leave all my sorrows with you, all my grief, for I don’t need them anymore, and maybe one day if I return, and if you are still standing, we can see each other again and remember.
 Listen well, and goodbye.